 Fear of a life cut short or death

 Some people fear death and old age.
 Quite surprisingly, this is yet another reason why they die before their time.
 Fear of a shorter life span, also known as Thanatophobia, potentially causes just that, a shorter lifespan.
-A study done in the year 2017 found that while older people feared the process of dying, their younger counterparts feared death itself.
+A study found that while older people feared the process of dying, their younger counterparts feared death itself.

 Previously in the year 2012, it was discovered that women were more affected by the fear of losing a loved one as well as its aftermath.
 This fear stems from several other situations, phobias included, such as: